BotquinThomas/backlog_public/README.md

 # BACKLOG (PUBLIC)
-All future public projects listed below:
+The aim of this repo is to list all future projects, where the aim is to:
-- planning to fork all python packages below
+- fork all python packages below
+- create example use cases in jupyter notebooks
 - add custom functionality that is easily reusable in future projects

 ## GENERAL